 Similarly, food affordability remains a critical issue.
 In the Philippines, households spend approximately 30% of their income on food, while low-income families in Indonesia allocate as much as 64% of their household budgets to basic nutrition.
 This high expenditure burden increases the risk of undernutrition, especially when supply disruptions or price spikes occur.

 At the same time, the region is increasingly vulnerable to climate-related disruptions that further threaten domestic food production and availability.
-Many Southeast Asian nations are increasingly experiencing extreme weather events such as shifting rainfall patterns and flooding, which undermine agricultural production.
+Many Southeast Asian nations are increasingly experiencing extreme weather events such as shifting rainfall patterns and flooding, which threaten agricultural production.
 The impact of climate volatility was highlighted in 2023, when a severe El Niño event coupled with record-high temperatures caused prolonged droughts, delayed harvests, and significantly reduced rice yields, resulting in shortages of rice.

 A trusted partner in regional grain supply